 Equal Pay Day

 The symbolic day was first observed in 1996 by the National Committee on Pay Equity, a coalition of women’s and civil rights organizations, labor unions, professional associations and individuals working to eliminate sex and race based wage discrimination and to achieve pay equity.
-Republic BPW members (right) making their community aware of Equal Pay Day.
+Equal Pay Day differs year by year.
+Republic BPW members (pictured on the right) making their community aware of Equal Pay Day.